BetterThanTomorrow/calva-paredit/README.md

 * You?

-We also published and maintain [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), another Visual Studio Code extension.
+I also published and maintain [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), another Visual Studio Code extension.
 Calva is aimed at making it super easy to get Clojure and Clojurescript coding done.
 It sports interactive REPLs, inline evaluation and other stuff people from the Emacs Cider world are used to.

 ## Happy Coding